JigglyTheDuck/swaptunes/docs/whitepaper.md

 - **Fee Structure Adjustments**: The DAO can change the 1% fee that goes to the reward pool by either halving or doubling it.
 - **Change Segment Length**: The initial segment length is 30 minutes.
 This is useful for the music composer application; however, new composers might require different values.
 - **Change Minimum Segment Vote Requirement**: Initially, 5 votes are at least required to consider the segment valid.
 This value, however, can be insufficient with a larger audience.
 - **Change the Decimal Value**: As price fluctuations are difficult to foresee, the community has the power to change the decimal value at which the votes will be considered.
+This is similar to stock splitting.

 ### Voting Limitations

 - An address can only vote on a single proposal at a time.
 - Votes (and the tokens) are locked for 14 days.
 - To initiate a proposal, the proposer must have at least 1% of the required funds.
+- Withdrawals are subject to reward fee.

+## Contracts

+Jiggly runs on the BASE network and the following contracts are deployed as part of the ecosystem:

+ - GLY token:
+ - DAO:
+ - Token Composer:
+ - Music Composer:

 ## Post launch